Lamy237/Volve-field/README.md

 # Volve-field

+### Description
-Applying Big Data and associated technologies with **Volve** dataset.
+This repository is an attempt to apply Big Data and associated technologies with the **Volve** data set.

+---

+### ⚙ Open Source Products

+- [FIPRAN](https://fipran.streamlit.app/): A web application for real-time monitoring of oil and gas production

 ## 🎓 Acknowledgements
 - Equinor ASA